brooklabteam/www/jointhelab.md

 <br />

-**If you are interested in joining the Brook Lab, please fill out an expression of interest and upload a short CV or resumé at the form [linked here](https://airtable.com/shrwbDz0QWBo0SMnQ) by midnight on October 31, 2021**.
-I will review submissions and arrange 30-minute conversations with promising candidates the week of November 8, just under a month prior to the application deadline for U-Chicago.
+**If you are interested in joining the Brook Lab, I asked that you please fill out an expression of interest and upload a short CV or resumé at the form [linked here](https://airtable.com/shrwbDz0QWBo0SMnQ) prior to midnight on October 31, 2021**.
+If you are just seeing this posting for the first time, you can still submit materials, but please drop me an email to notify me of your submission.

 <br />